duncanbradley/thesis/conclusion.md

 Gigerenzer and Brighton - Homo heuristicus: Why biased minds make better inferences,” Topics in cognitive science, vol. 1, no. 1, pp. 107–143, 2009. - suggests that biases shouldn’t be seen as completely negative, but useful.

-#

-For each of the studies, what are the different things that I might have done to extend them further:
-Dot Plots: Does the range of plausible values matter?
-Choropleth Maps: Compare against typical design to see what impressions of magnitude are Bar Charts: Test role of upper axis limit (above/below)

 # Data Visualisation Literacy